A glimpse at Redwood Trust Inc.'s potential climb to old highs - The Dwinnex

 Insider Transactions:

-An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on Dec 20 when COCHRANE COLLIN L. sold 11,706 shares for $6.86 per share.
 The transaction valued at 80,303 led to the insider holds 56,899 shares of the business.

 Stone Andrew P sold 7,000 shares of RWT for $48,020 on Dec 20.
 The Chief Legal Officer now owns 106,821 shares after completing the transaction at $6.86 per share.